slowjams/Pro-ASP.NET-Core/zzDemystifying Series/Demystifying HttpContext.md

       _response = new DefaultHttpResponse(this);  // <----------------------------------a4
    }

+   public IServiceScopeFactory ServiceScopeFactory { get; set; } = default!;

    // both of FeatureReferences and FeatureInterfaces are struct private FeatureReferences<FeatureInterfaces> _features;    // <-------a2.1--------->

+   /*
+      The reason we store everything such as IHttpRequestFeature, IRouteValuesFeature etc into a IFeatureCollection instead of defining property directly like
-   public override IFeatureCollection Features => _features.Collection;   // <---------a3.0---------->
+      `RouteValueDictionary RouteValues { get; set; }` on HttpContext is probably we need extensibility */ public override IFeatureCollection Features => _features.Collection;   // <---------a3.0---------->

    public override HttpRequest Request => _request;